Ziad Nehme was born (1984) in Tripoli, Lebanon. On leaving school he attended the

 (Tosca) and Balthasar Zorn (Die Meistersinger).

-With the last-mentioned role he guested at Theater Kiel as well.
+With the last-mentioned role he as well appeared at Theater Kiel as a guest.

 On leaving the Hamburg State Opera’s Studio the young tenor was engaged at the StadtTheater

 Bremerhaven where he performed a wide range of roles: Bob Boles (Peter Grimes), Ozzie